Finder may earn compensation from partners, but editorial opinions are our own. Advertiser Disclosure

-Amex sports the higher-earning rates between the American Express® Gold Card and the Chase Sapphire Preferred® Card, albeit up to a spending cap.
+The American Express® Gold Card and the Chase Sapphire Preferred® Card are roughly evenly matched here, each holding their own advantages.
 You’ll earn an unlimited 3x points on directly booked flights, an unlimited 4x points at restaurants and Uber Eats, and 4x points at supermarkets on up to $25,000 annually.
 After that, you’ll earn 1x points, and you earn 1x points on all other categories.
-The Chase Sapphire Preferred® Card earns less in its categories at 2x points on travel and dining, and 5x points on the limited time Lyft category.
+The Chase Sapphire Preferred® Card however now earns 5x points on travel booked through Chase Ultimate Rewards, 3x points on dining, select streaming services, and eligible online groceries, 2x on all other travel, and 1x on everything else.

 Best annual fee: Chase Sapphire Preferred® Card